greenm01/vb4x/docs/vb4x_specs.md

 There is no limit to the number of fighter squadrons deployed in a system.

-Because of their fast lightweight nature, fighters are considered to be in a crippled combat state, but withuot a reduction in attack strength (AS).
+Because of their fast lightweight nature, fighters are considered to be in a crippled combat state, but without a reduction in attack strength (AS).

 Carriers transport fighter squadrons between systems.
-Standart carriers hold up to three; super carriers hold up to five.
+Standard carriers hold up to three; super carriers hold up to five.

 ### 2\.4.2 Scouts